lava/wrappy/README.md

 *just* want to plot something from C++, this library will be better suited to your needs: [matplotlib-cpp](http://github.com/lava/matplotlib-cpp)

+# I wanna use this library!

+#### ...and I don't need no fancy extras

+    cmake .
+    make
+    sudo make install

+#### ...and I like to do things properly

+    git checkout ubuntu/wily
+    gbp buildpackage --git-debian-branch=ubuntu/wily --git-upstream-version='v%(version)s'
+    sudo dpkg -i ../libwrappy*.deb

+Requires `git-buildpackage` and Ubuntu 15.10, although this should work on almost any other Debian-like distribution as well.

+#### ...and I'd rather prefer a good, old release tarball

+    pristine-tar checkout v1.0.0

+Requires the `pristine-tar` package.

 # I wanna be educated!
 So the point of this library is to make it easy to call out to python code from C++.